-The applicants must hold a Bachelor degree in any fields of Science, Health Science (Medicine, Dentistry, Veterinary Medicine, Pharmacy, Nursing, or Allied Health Sciences), or Engineering and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+The applicants must hold a Bachelor degree in any fields of Science, Health Science (Medicine, Dentistry, Veterinary Medicine, Pharmacy, Nursing, or Allied Health Sciences), or Engineering; have G.P.A. not less than 2.00 based on 4 point grading System, and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-- The students have to pass a minimum of 6 credits of required course, 12 credit of elective courses, and 18 credits of thesis, a total of them not less than 36 credits. - 2.
-The students have to pass an oral thesis examination.
-Some part of thesis has to be published or accepted for publication in a journal or was presented in an academic conference having proceedings. - 3.
-The degree will be awarded for the student who has fulfilled the requirements as followed; G.P.A. not less than 3.00, and period of study not less than 4 semesters and not more than 8 semesters.
+- The students have to pass a minimum of 12 credits of required course, 6 credits of elective courses, and 18 credits of thesis, a total of them not less than 36 credits. - The students have to pass an oral thesis examination.
+Some part of thesis has to be published or accepted for publication in a journal or was presented in an academic conference having proceedings. - The degree will be awarded for the student who has fulfilled the requirements as followed; G.P.A. not less than 3.00, and period of study not less than 4 semesters and not more than 8 semesters.